-Durham Castle is the ancient palace of the Prince Bishops of Durham and lies at the northern end of Palace Green opposite the cathedral.
+Durham Castle was the ancient palace of the Prince Bishops of Durham and lies at the northern end of Palace Green opposite the cathedral.
 It is situated on the site of a fortress built to the orders of William the Conqueror on his return from Scotland in 1072.

 The older and greater part of the castle is situated around a courtyard to the west of the keep.
 The courtyard is entered from the gatehouse near to the site of the castle moat.

 Hall and Kitchen

-Passing through the castle gatehouse into the courtyard, the imposing Keep may be seen to the right while to the left is the thirteenth and fourteenth century Great Hall built by Bishop Anthony Bek (1284-1311) and Bishop Thomas Hatfield (1345-1381).
+Passing through the castle gatehouse into the courtyard, the imposing keep is seen to the right while to the left is the thirteenth and fourteenth century Great Hall of the west wing built by Bishop Anthony Bek (1284-1311) and Bishop Thomas Hatfield (1345-1381).
 The nearest part of this building includes a five hundred year old Kitchen built by Bishop Fox around 1500.

-The castle’s North wing was the site of a hall built by Bishop Pudsey but a number of alterations were made by successive bishops and this part of the castle now includes the Bishop’s suite, the Bishop’s Dining Room, the Tunstal Gallery and the Senate Room.
+The castle’s North wing was the site of a hall built by Bishop Pudsey but a number of alterations were made by successive bishops and this part of the castle now includes the Bishop’s Suite, the Bishop’s Dining Room, the Tunstall Gallery and the Senate Room.